2026 Arkansas elections: Secretary of State

 Incumbent Secretary of State John Thurston resigned from his office after being elected in 2024 as State Treasurer.
 The new appointee, Cole Jester, is unable to run for a full term, leading to an open seat in 2026.

 Attorney General

 Incumbent Attorney General, Tim Griffin, has declared his intentions to run for a second term.
 He won in 2022 with 67.61% of the vote.

 State Treasurer

 Incumbent Treasurer John Thurston has declared his intention to run for his first full term.
 He was elected in a special election in 2024 with 65.37% of the vote after then incumbent Mark Lowery died in office.

 State Auditor

-Incumbent Auditor Dennis Milligan is able to seek re-election, but he has not declared his intentions yet.
+Incumbent Auditor Dennis Milligan has declared his intention to run for a second term.
 He won in 2022 with 66.79% of the vote.

 Commissioner of State Lands

 Incumbent Land Commissioner Tommy Land is term-limited and cannot run for re-election.
 The incumbent Secretary of State, Cole Jester, has announced his candidacy for this position.
+He is challenged in the Republican primary by Christian Olson, real estate investor, former state government official, and Asa Hutchinson campaign staffer.
+Land did not plan to make an endorsement in the race, and no Democrat filed for the position.